-When the social worker has fulfilled experience requirements, she will need to have two verification forms submitted to the Board: one from her employer or superior and one from her clinical supervisor.
+When the social worker has fulfilled experience requirements, the candidate will need to have two verification forms submitted to the Board: one from the employer or superior and one from the clinical supervisor.

 Applicants may download packets from the Board site (Click Here to download the application material).
 The application packet includes two professional reference forms – these should be given to supervisors or instructors.